Find Affordable College Courses

 NIU graduate students pay an average of $11,390 in tuition and fees each year.

-Southern Illinois University Edwardsville ranked #6 on this year’s Best Value English Language & Literature Master’s Degree Schools in the Great Lakes Region list.
-Located in the suburb of Edwardsville, SIUE is a public school with a fairly large student population.
+Southern Illinois University Edwardsville came in at #6 in this year’s edition of the Best Value English Language & Literature Master’s Degree Schools in the Great Lakes Region ranking.
+Located in the large suburb of Edwardsville, SIUE is a public college with a large student population.

-Read full report on English Language & Literature at Southern Illinois University Edwardsville
+Full English Language & Literature at Southern Illinois University Edwardsville Report

 #7